 - essentially all metastatic solid malignancies

-Liver haemangiomas, and to a lesser degree FNH are the main sources of confusion 3.
-Additionally pseudolesions (e.g. transient hepatic attenuation differences (THAD), focal fatty sparing / focal fatty change ) may further murky the waters.
+One of the main difficulties in liver imaging for metastatic disease is the high prevalence of benign liver lesions that can be misinterpreted as evidence of metastatic disease, thus dramatically changing a patients stage, and therefore treatment options.
+Liver hemangiomas, and to a lesser degree focal nodular hyperplasia (FNH), are the main sources of confusion 3.
+Additionally, pseudolesions (e.g. transient hepatic attenuation differences (THADs), focal fatty sparing / focal fatty change) may further muddy the waters.
 Therefore, an understanding of the various appearances of metastatic disease is crucial.

-Routine gray scale ultrasound, contrast enhanced ultrasound and intra-operative ultrasound all have roles to play.
+Routine greyscale ultrasound, contrast-enhanced ultrasound, and intra-operative ultrasound all have roles to play.

-Unfortunately not only do metastases have a wide range of appearances, but echogenicity changes of the liver due to fatty change make absolute statements difficult to make.
-In general however, metastases may appear as 3:
+Unfortunately, not only do metastases have a wide range of appearances, but background echogenicity changes of the liver due to fatty change make absolute statements difficult to make.
+In general, however, metastases may appear as 3:

 - rounded and well defined

 - positive mass effect with distortion of adjacent vessels

 - hypoechoic: most common ~65% and is a concerning feature 8